This article explains how to use and navigate within the rules engine List view, Timeline view, and Rule chain view.

 - Add a new rule.

 - Clone: Cloning creates a copy of the rule.
 The cloned rule also has the same state as its source rule; If source rule is active, cloned rule is also active and if source rule is inactive, cloned rule is also inactive.
-To learn about what happens to the schedule of the cloned rule, refer this section of the Schedule Rules article.
+To learn about what happens to the schedule of the cloned rule, refer to the Schedules of Cloned Rules section of the Schedule Rules article.

 - Toggle an existing rule on/off: If you click this toggle, schedules and events associated with the rule will be deleted.
 You should schedule the rule to run the rule again in a schedule.